cometbft/cometbft/spec/abci/abci++_methods.md

       Application is expected to persist its state at the end of this call, before calling `ResponseCommit`.
     * Use `ResponseCommit.retain_height` with caution!
-If all nodes in the network remove historical blocks then this data is permanently lost, and no new nodes will be able to join the network and bootstrap.
+If all nodes in the network remove historical blocks then this data is permanently lost, and no new nodes will be able to join the network and bootstrap, unless state sync is enabled on the chain.
 Historical blocks may also be required for other purposes, e.g. auditing, replay of non-persisted heights, light client verification, and so on.

 ### ListSnapshots